sahildayal/Keylogger_CSCI642/README.md

-# Group3_CSCI642_Project: Using Behavioral Analysis to Detect Keyloggers
+# Group3_CSCI642_Project: Improving User Space Keylogger Detection Through Behavioral Analysis

 These are the parts to this project:
-1. Creating a keylogger that runs on a Windows 10 system
+1. Creating a Python user space keylogger that runs on a Windows 10 system
 2. Creating a detection system for the keylogger developed (and similar keyloggers already developed)

-**Note**: Multiple attempts were explored to determine the best way to create the keylogger and detection system.
-The paper is based off of work done in the paper_files directory

 ## Install and Requirements
-It is recommended to use a virtual environment in order to keep track of all packages This can be done by doing the following:
+It is recommented to not only use a Virtual Machine (VM), running Windows 10, but also to use a virtual environment in order to keep track of all packages.
+This can be done by doing the following:

 ```
 python -m venv <name of virtual environment>